 There is no statutory requirement to appoint a data protection officer.
-However, the appointment of a 'chief privacy officer' is generally recommended under the Committee Guidelines.
-The Committee Guidelines do not provide for the qualifications, roles or responsibilities of a chief privacy officer.
+However, the appointment of a 'chief privacy officer' is generally recommended under the Commission Guidelines.
+The Commission Guidelines do not provide for the qualifications, roles or responsibilities of a chief privacy officer.

-22 Record keeping
+23 Record keeping

-Are owners of PII required to maintain any internal records or establish internal processes or documentation?
+Are owners or processors of PII required to maintain any internal records or establish internal processes or documentation?

-PII data users are generally required under the Committee Guidelines to establish internal processes to safeguard PII data.
+PII data users are generally required under the Commission Guidelines to establish internal processes to safeguard PII data.

-Under the Amended APPI, PII data users that have disclosed PII data to third parties must generally keep records of such disclosure.
+Under the APPI, PII data users that have disclosed PII data to third parties must generally keep records of such disclosure.
 In addition, PII data users receiving PII data from third parties rather than the relevant individuals must generally verify how the PII data was acquired by such third parties and keep records of such verification.

-The foregoing obligation is not applicable to disclosure of PII data to outsourced processing service providers (see question 29), as part of M&A transactions (see question 30) or for joint use (see question 30), as long as the disclosure is not subject to the cross-border transfer restrictions.
+The foregoing obligation is not applicable to disclosure of PII data to outsourced processing service providers (see question 32), as part of mergers and acquisitions (M&A) transactions (see question 33) or for joint use (see question 33), as long as the disclosure is not subject to the cross-border transfer restrictions.